MonaQuimbamba/myStandOut/content/posts/fragility.md

 ### Scene 1: The Log Analysis

-_Mona's workspace is filled with terminal windows displaying auth.log entries.
+_Mona's workspace is filled with terminal windows displaying /var/log/auth.log entries.
 The soft glow of the screens illuminates her focused expression._

 **Mona** [scanning through logs]:
 "Three minutes.
 They were in and out in just three minutes."